Art Cooley, co-founder of Environmental Defense Fund, dies

 In the mid-1960s, while a high school teacher, Cooley was one of several local activists who organized to stop use of the pesticide DDT, a toxin that was threatening survival of birds including the osprey, bald eagle and peregrine falcon.
 The legal battle led to the banning of DDT in the United States and the formation of EDF.

 Cooley was involved with the organization’s board, including as its chair and later secretary, for decades.
-He grew up on Long Island and was later a long-time resident of La Jolla, Calif.
+He grew up on Long Island and was later a long-time resident of La Jolla, California.

 “Art had a warmth and charisma that radiated through EDF board meetings and helped bring people together in common cause,'' said EDF’s longtime president, Fred Krupp.
 "For all of us who carry the EDF torch ... knowing Art will go down as one of the great satisfactions of our lives.”